insightfinder/InsightAgent/logstash-offline/README.md

 ### 1. Requirements

 Ansible: Deploy and install logstash
-Filebeat: Streaming data to logstash with preconfigured fields for data parsing
+Filebeat: Assumed version is 7.17.
+Streaming data to logstash with preconfigured fields for data parsing

 ### 2. Configuration